brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 # number of attention heads in the Multi-Attention mechanism
 n_head = 12

-# number of heads. this is the $d_k$ in the paper formulation of Attn.
+# number of heads, the $d_k$ in the paper formulation of Attn.
 Mech
 head_size = 64

 # block size ie max number of training sequence, the $n_{ctx}$ in the paper .